 Whether your retirement is a long way off or not that far into the future, ensuring that you will be well provided for when you stop working is a vital part of financial planning…

-During April, as the new financial year begins, it’s a good time to review your financial situation.
-And one of the things that needs organising – even if it is years into the future – is your pension.
+It’s a good idea to regularly review your financial situation and one of the things that needs organising – even if it is years into the future – is your pension.

 Providing for retirement is important – especially now that many of us are living longer.
 In the past, men might stop working at 65 and only enjoy a few years of retirement, but now, you could be at the end of your working life and have another 30 years of retirement to look forward to – that’s a long time to provide for.

 But how much should you be putting away for your future?
 The simple answer is as much as you can afford, but let’s see if we can narrow that down a bit…